rudderlabs/rudderstack-docs/stream-sources/rudderstack-sdk-integration-guides/rudderstack-ios-sdk.md

 ### Does RudderStack integrate with SKAdNetwork?

-RudderStack does not integrate with SKAdNetwork, but SKAdNetwork can be directly integrated into an iOS application alongside RudderStack.
+RudderStack does not integrate with SKAdNetwork.
+However, SKAdNetwork can be directly integrated into an iOS application alongside RudderStack.

 ## Contact Us